Skip to main content

 2. Adjust the Relevance Threshold slider (0-100, representing 0.0-1.0)

-3. The current threshold value is displayed next to the slider
+3. The slider displays the current threshold value

 4. Items with relevance at or above this threshold are immune to demotion